WillBladon-Whittam/Advanced-Databases-Project/README.md

  ## Database management

  When the steps above have been followed, the application should execute and the Login Page should be displayed.
- There is no need to configure / setup the database as the python application automatically does this.
+ There is no need to configure / set up the database as the python application automatically does this.
- If the database does not exists, it is created and the .sql script creates the tables and the data.
+ If the database does not exist, it is created and the .sql script creates the tables and the data.
- The script then automatically updates the fields that store images in the database.
+ The script then automatically updates the fields that store images in the database, as the images are stored in the assets' directory.

  ## Reset database